9 warning signs of bad IT architecture

 Architectural impact: Redundant data drives need for system interface and often creates need for manual re-keying.

-Direct business impact: Maintaining data synchronization across multiple databases is difficult, leading to effort wasted in reconciliation activities and getting wrong answers depending on which database is queried.
+Direct business impact: Maintaining data synchronisation across multiple databases is difficult, leading to effort wasted in reconciliation activities and getting wrong answers depending on which database is queried.

 Too many interfaces

-When you have redundant data and you decide to keep it synchronized, you need to build an interface.
+When you have redundant data and you decide to keep it synchronised, you need to build an interface.
 Even if you don’t, you often have to feed one system with results from a different one.

 Either way, the more systems and databases you have, the more interfaces you end up building.
 It’s better than not having them, but as they accumulate, your architecture becomes more and more fragile, and you spend more and more time managing the interfaces instead of building new functionality.